 Emma's close friend and in-law George Knightley does go through an abrupt, radical transformation in Emma's eyes near the end of the novel, but again this is signalled obviously by Austen.
 He never evolves much for readers and remains the same considerate, if stolid, character throughout.
 And a bit of a mystery: why in the world does such a sensible man love—or even like—such a woman as Emma?

-Two other characters reveal a secret relationship, but we're not led to really care much about them.
-Probably a wise move by Austen, since their affair could prove much more interesting than any of Emma's circle and they could steal the novel.
+Two other characters reveal a secret relationship, but we're not led to care much about them.
+Probably a wise move by Austen, since their affair could prove much more interesting than any of Emma's circle and they would steal the novel.
 (One author has indeed written such a novel, a sequel of sorts focusing on just these two.)

-A whole host of other figures in this novel's world seem to twitter on at the repetitive social engagements of their insubstantial lives without having any demonstrable impact on Emma or us.
+A whole host of other figures in this novel's world seem to twitter on at the repetitive social engagements of their insubstantial lives without having any demonstrable impact on Emma or on us.
 It's hard to keep up interest in such a desultory group, without much of a narrative driving us on.

 However, as Austenites know, it's all bound to work out in the end—likely with wedding bells.
 (Note the "perfect happiness of the union" in the last line.)
 For them, the frustrations along the way make the destiny all the more appreciated.
-The deeper failings than usual for an Austen character, make Emma's resurgence all the more a matter for celebration.
+The deeper failings than usual for an Austen character make Emma's resurgence all the more a matter for celebration.

 To be honest, I have a sneaking admiration for the author for being able to pull this off.
 And, for having tried it in the first place.
 She could have gotten away with repeating any of her previous well-regarded novels and their admirable leading ladies.
-Instead she challenged herself and her readers with an exaggerated version.
+Instead she challenges herself and her readers with an exaggerated version.

-Though it would not have suited the readers of Jane Austen's time.
+This, however, would not have suited the readers of Jane Austen's time.
 Nor the multitudes ever since then who have considered Emma one of their favourite books of all time.